zho/phonegap-imeiplugin/README.md

 phonegap-imeiplugin
 ===================

-Get The Real IMEI Number on Device
+Get The Real IMEI Number on Android Device

 Install: